SystemFw/blog/content/staging/oop-data-oriented.md

 abstraction apart reveals hidden details that can lead us to a more optimal solution, albeit one that's more set in stone.

-TODO ^ this paragraph needs to be better.
+TODO: ^ this paragraph needs to be better.

 I would argue that a greater appreciation of these tradeoffs is as big a payoff from our journey than the code improvement that we got.